We're committed to keeping you informed.

 Our View: Energy

 Energy plays a vital role in the American economy.
-Affordable, clean energy is pivotal for the United States as it moves forward into the 21st century.
+Affordable, renewable energy is pivotal for the United States as it moves forward into the 21st century.
 Eighty-three percent of Americans believe increasing the use of renewable energy sources is a priority for America’s energy policies.
 Nearly half of Americans also believe keeping energy prices low should be a top priority for energy policy.

-The United States can strike an appropriate balance between minimizing energy costs and maximizing investment in clean energy by adopting sensible policies that encourage energy innovation.
+The United States can strike an appropriate balance between minimizing energy costs and maximizing investment in renewable energy by adopting sensible policies that encourage energy innovation.
 While government should not engage in picking winners and losers in energy, it should take steps toward energy independence by promoting a diverse set of renewable energy options, paving a responsible future for traditional energy sources.

 Protecting Public Lands